andrewdisley/realchange-cms/hugo/content/get-involved/_index.md

     * Evaluating the impact of grants on people who are homeless

     * Being an 'ambassador' within your network or community
-  heading: Play a role in organising something
+  heading: Help organise the campaign
 ---